-It is situated on the end of an arrow-shaped escarpment within the Mara Naboisho Conservancy.
+The camp is accessed via approximately 10 minutes’ road transfer from Ol Seki Naboisho airstrip.
+It’s situated on the end of an arrow-shaped escarpment, within the wildlife-rich Mara Naboisho Conservancy.

-Ol Seki’s guest accommodation has the same elegance as the camp’s main areas and is connected to the Library Tent and The Deck by polished wooden walkways along the hillside.
-Each of the ten canvas tents is raised above ground level on its own platform, so the views here are also spectacular!
-The tents are 12-sided, boasting ample fly sheets to protect guests from creepy crawlies as well as substantial rugs on the floors for warmth.
-All beds are spacious and other furnishings include bedside tables with lamps, clothes chests, a comfy seating area, and a veranda with a small table and a couple of chairs.
-The en-suite facilities comprise flush toilet, washbasin and roomy shower.
-Six tents are standards – called ‘Nina’, the name of the architect’s daughter – and two are suites, ‘Chui’ and ‘Simba’, effectively two tents each and designed for families.
-Both suite tents are allocated their own room steward!
-The steward’s duties include serving drinks and preparing snacks in the kitchen of either Chui or Simba.
-This is great for guests who like a little privacy, away from the camp’s communal areas.
+Guest accommodation consists of eight tents, including two family units made up of two tents joined together.
+The family units also have a private lounge, dining area, and kitchen apiece.
+All options are spaced along the hillside, connected to the main area by polished wooden walkways.
+Each is raised above ground level on a platform, which boasts spectacular views over Naboisho Conservancy!
+The tents are 12-sided, with ample fly sheets to protect guests from creepy crawlies as well as substantial rugs on the floors for warmth.
+All beds are spacious, and other furnishings include bedside tables with lamps, clothes chests, a comfy seating area, and a veranda with a small table and a couple of chairs.
+The en-suite facilities comprise flush toilet, washbasin, and generously proportioned shower.
+The standard tent category is known as ‘Nina’, the name of the architect’s daughter, while the two family units, ‘Chui’ and ‘Simba’, benefit from their own butler!
+The butler’s duties include serving drinks and preparing snacks in the suite’s private kitchen.
+This is great for guests who like a little time to themselves.